Yuneko-dev/lnreader-extended/README.md

 <summary><b>Privacy and Security</b> (Click to expand/collapse)</summary>

 - The reader WebView now automatically upgrades insecure HTTP connections to HTTPS.
-- ~~Implemented DoH by default using Cloudflare's 1.1.1.1 for enhanced privacy and bypass.~~ https://github.com/Yuneko-dev/lnreader-extended/issues/8
+- Implement DNS over HTTPS (DoH) for enhanced security and bypass capabilities, using the same User-Agent as Mihon.
+- Set separate privacy rules for mixed-content and NSFW sources.
 - Security features are inspired by Mihon.
 Special thanks to the developers for creating such an excellent app.
 - Fixed a path traversal vulnerability.